Updating TalosII's firmware ? GNUcode.org

 Updating the BMC firmware

-For future reference, here is how one updates the BMC firmware:
+For future reference, here is how one updates the BMC firmware.
+We don't need to do it, because there was no change in the BMC firmware.

 joshua@dobby.lan:~/Downloads/ $ scp image-{kernel,rofs} root@$TALOS_BMC_ADDR:/run/initramfs/